Over the last week, protestors have stormed the Sri Lankan president’s palace, burned down the Prime Minister’s home, and forced them both to resign.

 This followed on from months of economic problems, blackouts, fuel shortages, and rising inflation.

-However, news like this can be difficult for language learners to understand….
-So here are a few words and phrases to help you talk about and discuss Sri Lanka’s economic turmoil.
+News like this can be difficult for language learners to understand….
+Here are a few words and phrases to help you talk about and discuss Sri Lanka’s economic turmoil.

 You can also check out my podcast episode on Sri Lanka here!